sonalichan/team-g/Plan.md

 - As an alternative, when someone can’t be reached through discord: email to notify them.
 - Text as another alternative

+For all of the requirements, how will your verifications be integrated into your process?
+Will you run automated tests after every build?
+Before every commit?
+When will you conduct inspections and who will be involved?

+- Our verifications will be integrated into our process by (whenever possible) testing out each feature when it and all other associated features are complete.
+We will run each test again at the entire program’s completion to ensure everything is functional and works as specified.
+- We will run tests before every commit to ensure that we don’t introduce new- not all may be automated, and our tests should be easy to do manually.
+- We will conduct inspections when the program is largely complete, to be able to as much as possible.
+Dev will mainly be responsible for inspections, but designer and PM may be involved as well if necessary.

 Who will own components in your architecture?
 Owning them means being responsible for writing them and making sure they are functional and correct.